3 Days in Boston Itinerary: How to Make the Most of 72 Hours

 Day 2: Sail to the Harbor Islands & Stroll by the Charles River

-The Boston Harbor Islands National Recreation Area presents 34 islands and peninsulas that enable visitors to see historic lighthouses, hike, camp, fish, swim, and more.
+Boston Harbor Islands: The Boston Harbor Islands National Recreation Area presents 34 islands and peninsulas that enable visitors to see historic lighthouses, hike, camp, fish, swim, and more.
 Further, Fort Warren on Goerges Island offers tours and fun, educational special events.

 Related Post: Unique Things to Do in Boston MA – 25 Fun Ideas

-Stroll down the scenic Charles River Esplanade in the Back Bay Area for beautiful views, sun, and exercise.
+Charles River Esplanade: Stroll down the scenic Charles River Esplanade in the Back Bay Area for beautiful views, sun, and exercise.
 Stretching for 17 miles, visitors can walk, bike, canoe, kayak, rollerblade, and more.
 There’s even a playground for kids to explore.
-In addition, visitors can catch free summertime concerts as well as free moving showings at the Hatch Shell.
-Furthermore, the Hatch Shell features the iconic free Boston Pops concert each July 4th.

 Day 3: Tour Cambridge & the Back Bay Area

-Take a tour of the nation’s oldest university.
+Harvard’s Campus & Museums: Take a tour of the nation’s oldest university.
 Guests can take student-led tours or self-guided tours around the esteemed campus.
 Moreover, twelve of the fourteen art, history, and science museums on campus, including the Harvard Museum of Natural History, are also open to the public, so take advantage in order to see extensive collections.

 Other Insightful Tours:

-A beautiful work of architecture, The Boston Public Library contains more than 1.7 million rare books and manuscripts as well as a major art collection.
 Further, because of its vast collection of works, the Boston Public Library is considered one of the five most important libraries in the nation.
-Guests are welcome to take a free tour to learn more about the library’s history and collections, which are offered multiple times a day.
+Guests are welcome to take a free tour to learn more about Boston Public Library‘s history and collections, which are offered multiple times a day.

 Pro Tip: If you want to delve into art more, you should check out the Isabella Stewart Gardner Museum and Museum of Fine Arts.

-The perfect way to end an action-packed day in Fenway Park is a glass of cold brew.
+Brewery Tours: The perfect way to end an action-packed day in Fenway Park is a glass of cold brew.
 The good thing is that the number of breweries in Boston is staggering, so you won’t be able to see them all in one trip.
-However, City Brew Tours offers quality deals for beer lovers for several of the dozens of breweries within the city.
-While they offer multiple tours, we suggest their After Hours Brew Tour.

 Participants sample up to sixteen craft beer styles, gain VIP access at four stops, receive a light dinner and beer pairing, and get City Brew swag as well!
 More importantly, City Brew takes care of the driving so you can let loose.
 Approximately five hours long, guests can sample local breweries’ best Monday through Saturday.